Shear thickening fluids

 For an overview of research in steady-state shear thickening, see my review [Brown & Jaeger, Reviews on Progress in Physics (2014)], a video abstract, and short commentaries [Brown & Jaeger, Science (2011), Brown, Physics (2013)].

 One of the most dramatic properties of shear thickening fluids is their strong response to impact.
 An example of this can be seen in the ability of a person to run on the surface of the fluid.
 Understanding of this phenomena may allow us to take advantage of the unique and impressive impact resisting properties of shear thickening fluids.
 Using controlled impact experiments, we have observed that a solid-like transiently jammed region propagates in front of an impact that is faster than a critical velocity.
-If the front of this jammed region reaches a solid boundary, then a solid-like region spans the system and can support a load like a solid, achieving strengths large enough to support a person's weight [Maharjan et al. (2017)], [Allen et al. (2017)].
+If the front of this jammed region reaches a solid boundary, then a solid-like region spans the system and can support a load like a solid [Maharjan et al. (2018)], [Allen et al. (2018)].
+This structure is strong enough to explain the ability of a person to walk or run on the surface of cornstarch and water [Mukhopadhyay et al. (2018)].
 Our recent work in collaboration with Marcelo Kallmann's group at the University of California, Merced shows that this and other phenomena long associated with shear thickening can be simulated with models that do not include shear thickening directly in the relation between shear stress and shear rate -- rather these phenomena may be more appropriately attributed to hysteresis in the rheology.
 We developed a low dimensional model in which the hysteresis comes from a combination of the time it takes for a transiently jammed region to propagate across the system and a relaxation time, in combination with a solid-like stiffness of the fluid [Ozgen et al. (2015)].
-Our first measurements of a relaxation time reveal that while at low packing fractions it can be determined by the steady-state viscosity of the suspension, at high packing fractions it remains on the order of seconds, in contrast to expectations of the relaxation time going to zero in the limit of the jamming transition based on the behavior of the steady-state viscosity [Maharjan & Brown (2016)].
+Our first measurements of a relaxation time reveal that while at low packing fractions it can be determined by the steady-state viscosity of the suspension, at high packing fractions it remains on the order of seconds, in contrast to expectations of the relaxation time going to zero in the limit of the jamming transition based on the behavior of the steady-state viscosity [Maharjan & Brown (2017)].

 Funding: NSF DMR 1410157 (CMP)